"Your plotting program is amazingly easy to understand

 and pushed my fiction story to a new level."

-NOTE: The print version of this book is 8.5” x 11” to make copy worksheets easy.
+NOTE: The print version of this book is 8.5” x 11” to make copying worksheets easy.

 Here’s a look inside Break Into Fiction®, including a sample worksheet that is for any type of writer.
 Once you have ‘your process,’ go with it.
 Yours is unique to you and you should never plot or write by the seat of your pants unless that works for you!